a

 You are not required to have ISO 13485 Certification, but you are strongly advised to get it.

 Be sure to choose a Certification Body (CB) that can provide accredited Certification.
-This may be more difficult than you might expect as your chosen CB may not have the required Scope of Accreditation, there being so many different types of medical devices.
+This may be more difficult than you might expect, as your chosen CB may not have the required Scope of Accreditation, as there are so many different types of medical devices.

 Pay particular attention to the requirement for a risk-based approach in Parts 4 through 8 of ISO 13485 and the specific requirement in Clause 7.1 for risk management concerning operations, especially regarding patient/user safety.